Content Type: Gaming Guides

 Knighthood

-These nearly all-black, utilitarian looks are very close to the later-era Batman costumes — presumably, these unlock when your character attains Knighthood in-game.
+These nearly all-black, utilitarian looks are very close to the later-era Batman costumes — these unlock automatically once you beat the game.

 Beyond